allisonrenie/cs_83_2023/readme.md

 # Documentation

-Documentation can be found in the files found in the car_demo folder as comments.
+Documentation can be found in `car_demo/target/doc/car_demo`.
+We created documentation using rustdoc, which means that our documentation can be viewed as a webpage.
+Open `car_demo/target/doc/car_demo/index.html` with the browser of your choice to start at our documentation's homepage.
+You can navigate through all of our documentation from there.

 # Repository